haoyu-x/Robot-Camera-iPhone/README.md

 # Robot-Camera-iPhone
 use iPhone as robot camera

-follow record3d.app to download record3d in your iphone.
+Follow record3d.app to download record3d in your iphone.

+Run the srcipt for point cloud streaming in world frame.